techidaily/site-win11-tips/source/_posts/remedies-for-no-powershell-found-on-your-windows-device.md

  The SFC scan will start verifying the integrity of your system files and fix any issues with them.
 The scan might take a while, so be patient.

  Next, you need to run the DISM scan.
 This is another diagnostic tool that Windows offers.
 It can automatically detect any issues with the system image and fix them.
-If you want to learn more about them, check out our guide on the[differences between CHKDSK, SFC, and DISM](https://www.makeuseof.com/difference-between-chkdsk-sfc-and-dism-in-windows-10/) .
+If you want to learn more about them, check out our guide on the [differences between CHKDSK, SFC, and DISM](https://www.makeuseof.com/difference-between-chkdsk-sfc-and-dism-in-windows-10/) .

  To run DISM,[open Command Prompt with admin rights](https://www.makeuseof.com/windows-run-command-prompt-admin/) again.
 Paste the following command in the console and press**Enter** .